-Not everyone needs to worry about these changes to public charge.
-Many people are not affected by these policies and can use public benefits without consequences.
+Not everyone needs to worry about public charge.
+Many people are not affected by public charge and can use public benefits without consequences.
 Read below for more information about whether public charge affects you!

 Here are five essential facts about public charge for green card holders (LPRs), undocumented immigrants, and people applying to sponsor a family member.